The normal closure of a bounding pair map in its mapping class group: Introduction

+\p{Outline} In Section \ref{sec:image johnson}, we compute the image of $\W_g^1(n)$ under the Johnson homomorphism.
+Then in Section \ref{sec:septwists}, we show that various separating twists and products thereof are elements in $\W_g^1(n)$ using the lantern relation in different ways.
+A key step is to show that a certain curve complex is connected using a lemma of Putman.
+In Section \ref{sec:proof of main}, we discuss the Casson--Morita map $d$ and prove the main results.
+In Section \ref{sec:closed and punctured}, we prove similar results for once-punctured and closed surfaces.

 \p{Acknowledgments} The authors would like to thank Dan Margalit and Marissa Loving for the conversations that set this work in motion, and to thank Dan Margalit for comments on the article.
-The first author is supported the National Science Foundation under Grant No. DMS-2203178 and by a Sloan Fellowship.
-The second author is supported by the National Science Foundation under Grant No. DGE-1650044 and Grant No. DMS-2002187.
+The first author is supported by the National Science Foundation under Grant No. DMS-2203178 and by a Sloan Fellowship.
+The second author is supported by the National Natural Science Foundation of China under the Young Scientists Fund No. 12101349.
+The third author is supported by the National Science Foundation under Grant No. DGE-1650044 and Grant No. DMS-2002187.
+We thank an anonymous referee for their helpful comments on this article.
+In an earlier version of this paper, we made a mistake in the computation of the image of $\W_g^1(n)$ under the Johnson homomorphism.
+We thank the anonymous referee for pointing this out.